How to Set Boundaries With a Difficult Coworker

 Nancy and the New Job

 I'll change a few details here to maintain anonymity.
 In the past, I worked for a Spanish language marketing department for a humble salary.
 I was hired after an intern marketer did not do a very good job and left the department in shambles.
 When I was hired, I was told that I only answered to the boss and his assistant.
-They clearly detailed to me all of my responsibilities, and made it clear to me that I was a department of one, and that they wanted me to rebuild the department from bottom up and create a whole new market for their Spanish language division.
+They clearly detailed to me all of my responsibilities, and made it clear to me that I was a department of one, and that they wanted me to rebuild the department from the bottom up and create a whole new market for their Spanish language division.
 This was right up my alley.
 Not only did I have a degree, I had years of experience and knew exactly what I was doing, although I looked much younger than I really was and sometimes people mistook me for a college or high school student.
-The empty office they put me in on on D hall happened to be next to Nancy's office.
+The empty office they put me in on D hall happened to be next to Nancy's office.
 I had been told about Nancy; I would need to collaborate with her on D hall projects such as rotating coffee duties, restocking paper in the copier, and organizing interoffice parties and such, but nothing official.
 Now, Nancy was a fun-loving, caring, mother-figure who had the most wonderful intentions (most of the time).
 Nancy was the head of the English marketing department and had three other intern marketers under her.
 I thought she was so funny, but I noticed she asked a lot of questions, and quickly, so that I had the sensation of being in a whirlwind and even forgot what all I had said.
 I found it odd that on the first day at work, the custodians warned me not to be too loud, because it would upset Nancy and she would come to confront me about it.
 I thought they were joking.
-Soon, I would find out, they were not.
+Soon, I would find out they were not.

 My first year working at the company that I will not name was very fun and lighthearted.
 Nancy and I got along great, although she did pry a bit too much when asking about me purchasing a house, what type of mortgage I was getting, what I should do to save money, etc. I realized that she had good intentions but one day I kindly told her that my husband has a Masters degree in Finance and he would be handling the mortgage.
 She backed off with a smile and commented how impressed she was and the topic went on to other things.
 Most of our interactions were positive, I really liked her.
 One time I accidentally said something rude and I was quick to call her and apologize, and she was gracious and forgiving and we moved on.
 Our relationship was very, very good.

-New friends, New Problems
+New Friends, New Problems

 Right about this time, I befriended one of Nancy's interns.
 We began to spend time together, and some of the other young interns would come to my house for dinner or just to chat.
 We started a fun group text and kept in touch about work shenanigans.
 I found it very odd that so many of them griped about Nancy.
 "Yes, she has a tough personality, but she really means well," I would say.
 I did not want to gossip about my fellow marketer, and since Nancy was their superior, I did not think it was appropriate to joke about her with those under her leadership